vnsny-bia/VisitContactTrace/README.md

 ## How-to Video <a name="video"></a>
-Here is an animated GIF demonstrating the steps from installing R to running VisitContractTrace in a Windows environment.
+Here is an animated GIF demonstrating the steps from installing R to running VisitContactTrace in a Windows environment.

 <center><img src="./inst/www/VisitContactTrace-Setup.gif" width="800" align="center"/></center>